Juana de la Concepción

 Sister Juana de la Concepción (born Juana de Maldonado y Paz in 1598 in Santiago de Guatemala; died 1666 in Santiago de Guatemala) was a Guatemalan nun, writer, and poet.

 She is considered one of the most interesting and controversial figures in Santiago de Guatemala (then the capital of the Captaincy General of Guatemala) during the first half of the 17th century.
 She enjoyed fame as a poet at the beginning of the 17th century, according to friar and English traveler Thomas Gage (1597-1656).

-Sister Juana took her vows as a nun in 1619 and lived until her 1666 death in the Convent of the Conception in Santiago de Guatemala.
+Sister Juana took her vows as a nun in 1619 and lived until 1666 in the Convent of the Conception in Santiago de Guatemala.
 She was reputed to be an excellent musician, poet, and writer.
 She is sometimes compared to the Mexican poet Juana Inés de la Cruz.

 Biography

 The life of Juana de la Concepción is known mainly through the writings of the English Dominican friar Thomas Gage (1602-1656).